Orange-OpenSource/pytest-jira-xray/README.rst

 Attach test evidences
 +++++++++++++++++++++

-You can attach evidences for a test, using the ``evidence`` fixture.
-It enables the use of the ``evidence(path: str = '', data: AnyStr = '', ctype: str = '')`` function.
-The following example adds 3 test evidences to the Xray report.
+The following example adds the test evidences to the Xray report using the ``xray_evidence`` fixture.

 .. code-block:: python